DataJenius/SchoolShootings/README.md

 https://datajenius.com/articles/school-shootings-in-america-and-the-challenge-of-biased-data

 If you encounter any errors with this repo please contact experts@datajenius.com so we can correct the issue immediately.
+All contents of this repo are licensed under the MIT License.
+We invite you to build upon our work, or contribute to this project directly.

+Any journalists working on the subject of school shootings can contact press@datajenius.com for additional assistance.